Emma Southwick Brinton

+Emma Southwick Brinton (née, Southwick; April 7, 1834 – February 25, 1922) was an American Civil War army nurse, traveler, and foreign correspondent from Massachusetts.
+A descendant of early colonists, she began her public work by aiding soldiers after the Battle of Fort Sumter.
+She went on to serve as a nurse in various Civil War hospitals and in the field at places such as Fredericksburg and City Point.
+Brinton also worked as a foreign correspondent, visiting numerous countries in Europe and the Middle East, and as an active participant in philanthropic and social causes.

 Early years and education

 Emma Dexter Southwick was born in Peabody, Massachusetts, April 7, 1834.
 She was a daughter of Philip R. and Amelia D. Southwick, and the oldest of seven children.
 Her ancestors, (Lawrence and Cassandra) were among the earliest colonists to the U.S. from England.
 Lawrence received a gift of land for the first tanning establishment in the settlement, near Salem, Massachusetts, on which he built the first house with glass windows.
 They were also the first in the Colonies to be persecuted for their belief, being Quakers, and for harboring a preacher.
 Brinton entered the activities of New England home life at an early age.
 She was educated in Bradford Academy (now, Bradford College).